-CHANGE OF EDUCATIONAL PLATFORM POLICY
+CHANGE OF DEGREE OR EDUCATIONAL PLATFORM PROCEDURE

-The School of Social Work provides students with two educational platforms (flagship and online) from which they can pursue a MSW degree.
-Students may find that the online or flagship program they originally selected may not be a good fit and may desire to move to the other educational platform.
-Unfortunately, students cannot simply "transfer" from the online program to the flagship or vice-versa.
+The School of Social Work provides students with opportunities to pursue several types of social work graduate degrees.
+Students may find that the program they originally selected may not be a good fit and they may desire to move to another Howard University School of Social Work program.
+Unfortunately, students cannot simply "transfer" from one MSW program to another.

-Students must apply to each program they wish to pursue, even if they are currently enrolled in the other program.
-A student who is enrolled in the online program and would like to enroll in the flagship program must apply as a new applicant to the flagship program and meet all requirements.
-Similarly, a student who is enrolled in the flagship program and would like to enroll in the online program must apply as a new applicant to the online program and meet all requirements.
+Every program at the School of Social Work is assigned a unique program code.
+Students apply to a specific program and are assigned to one program code.
+Students who choose to enroll in another HU social work degree program must apply as a new applicant to the program in which they seek to be enrolled and meet all the requirements.
 These requirements include meeting deadline dates, providing required documentation and paying an additional application fee.
 The website will provide students with deadline dates for all programs.
-Acceptance in one program does not guarantee acceptance in the other program.